 If you’re completely fine with the conditions that the seller makes in their counteroffer then you can go ahead and sign it to accept the offer.
 However, if you don’t fully agree to it then the best way to go about it is to involve your real estate agent.
 Discuss the specifics of the counteroffer with the agent and see if there are certain parts that you can accept.

-In some situations when the counteroffer just seems unreasonable, then you too can make a counteroffer to the seller by presenting them with a new price or a by offering them with a different set of contingency dates.
+In some situations when the counteroffer just seems unreasonable, then you too can make a counteroffer to the seller by presenting them with a new price or by offering them a different set of contingency dates.
 Here it is important to understand that you need to stay within the confines of your preapproved mortgage.
 This is because once you may a counteroffer you will be obligated to go through it in case the seller accepts it.
 So, you have to be 100 percent sure that you’re comfortable with the offer that you’re making.

 In some situations, the seller may not respond to this is when you can make another counteroffer to see if you can nudge them into negotiating.
 However, in these situations, we suggest you talk to your real estate agent for help and guidance.
 Ask them to find out what is more important to the seller.
 In this way, you’ll know about the seller’s motivation and it will be easier for you to handle a home seller counteroffer.